 What Is A Soffit?

-In case you are wondering, a soffit is essentially the underside portion of the roof eave, and is mostly used when installing the fan is preferable to the roof or due to some reason, you don’t want to make a hole in your ceiling.
+In case you are wondering, a soffit is essentially a material that covers the underside portion of the roof overhang.
+A soffit is mostly used when installation of the fan is preferable to the roof or due to another reason like, you not wanting to make a hole in your ceiling.

-For one, it may cause a leakage problem shortly, or there may be a second story in the house, which makes it even bigger problem, which is to vent it out to the side wall eventually.
+For one, it may cause a water leakage shortly, or there may be a second story in the house, which makes it an even bigger problem, which is to vent it out to the side wall eventually.

 Not only is this method expensive, but it also requires a significantly higher level of work.

 Therefore, whether it is the first scenario or the second, installing a soffit instead is probably the easiest solution to the problem.
-Now, let’s continue how to install it:
+Now, let’s continue onto how to install it.

 I will guide you in a detailed step-by-step manner, so make sure you go through all the steps to ensure proper installation and don’t skip any of the steps mentioned.

-- Make Sure You Avoid Dips In Hose
+Make Sure You Avoid Dips In The Hose

 Please ensure the frequency of bends it faces or the number of times it turns is as low as possible.
 The major problem it causes after installation is the accumulation of water inside it.